 IK Multimedia is an Italian music tech company that has long had a reputation for creating "cheap and cheerful" interfaces (iRig 2, AXE I/O), MIDI controllers (iRig Keys) as well as a boatload of software for recording and effects like Amplitube, Syntronik and SampleTank.
 Last year at SuperBooth, IK Multimedia stepped into the ring with its first hardware synth, the Uno.
 This year, they've followed up with their first drum machine, the Uno Drum, coming in June.

 With a street price of $200, the Uno Synth is a remarkable device.
 It's cheap enough to almost be an impulse purchase as a first hardware synth but unique enough to provide something new to experienced musos.
 Of course, selling a synth for $200 requires cutting some corners and those design decisions may be deal-breakers for some buyers.
 Luckily, the company pulled in synth designer and musical genius Erik Norlander to guide them on the development of the Uno Synth.
-Despite it's compact size, it's easy to use and has a beefy sound.
+Despite its compact size, it's easy to use and has a beefy sound.

 I watched a lot of videos and read a lot of reviews of the Uno Synth as well as other low-cost synths, and this one best fit my newbie priorities: easy-to-use and low price.
 It's also worth noting that IK Multimedia occasionally runs promotions with bundled software, so that's another way to get more value.

 For me the key advantages are: it's easy to get started (just plug in headphones and batteries or USB power), it has 100 built-in preset sounds, it's got nobs that make it easy to adjust the wave type (square, triangle, sawtooth etc.), filter, cutoff, tempo and volume, it's got a cool built-in arpeggiator and sequencer, and a built-in 2-octave (sort-of) keyboard.
 And the sound is awesome!
+It's monophonic, so you can't create chords and pad sounds are hard to come by.
+But it's great for bass, leads and arpeggios.
+Note also there's no pitch or mod wheel.
+You can add some scoop and dive to notes, but in practice it's pretty limited.
+The tremolo and vibrato buttons work ok, but you're not going to shape the sound beyond a limited range with those.

 The Uno is quite small in size, like a tall hardcover book and weighs less than a pound.
 You can throw it in a laptop bag and take it with you without feeling loaded down.
 Personally I love the design.
 It reminds me of a modern adaptation of the classic Sinclair ZX81 computer from the '80s.
 The keyboard is going to be love/hate for some people (it's like typing on a tablet) but it actually works.
 Of course, you can also control it from a MIDI controller, whether from IK Multimedia or a third party, though it's obviously not as portable when you do that.